kieranrimmer/llvm_cpp_example/README.md

 I'm writing a compiler and want to use LLVM for the backend.
 This is useful as a sandbox / example.

+All it actually does is print out the LLVM IR code.

 ### What does this reprepsent?

 main.cpp is the llvm c++ backend representation of the following c program: